The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Backdoor Adjustment for Abstractions

 where $p^{\star}(x\mid t)$ is the intervention decoder for $T$, and $p^{\star}(x)$ is the prior over interventions on $X$. \end{proposition}

-\begin{remark}[Interpretation of the backdoor adjustment formula for representations] Since $Z$ meets the backdoor criterion for $(X, Y)$, the probability $p(y\mid x, z)$ can be seen as the probability of observing $Y=y$ in the subpopulation $Z=z$ given that one does $\dop(X=x)$.
+\begin{remark}[Interpretation of the Backdoor Adjustment Formula for Abstractions] Since $Z$ meets the backdoor criterion for $(X, Y)$, the probability $p(y\mid x, z)$ can be seen as the probability of observing $Y=y$ in the subpopulation $Z=z$ given that one does $\dop(X=x)$.
 Furthermore, $p^{\star}(x\mid t)$ is the probability that $X$ is set to $x$, given that $T$ is set to $t$.
 Thus, the sum over $x$ can be seen as the average effect of $X$ on $Y$ in the subpopulation $Z=z$ and given that $T$ is set to $t$.
-Hence the post-intervention probability $q(y\mid \dop(t))$ is the average over all subpopulations $Z=z$ of the average effects of $X$ on $Y$, given that $T=t$. \end{remark}
+Hence the post-intervention probability $p(y\mid \dop(t))$ is the average over all subpopulations $Z=z$ of the average effects of $X$ on $Y$, given that $T=t$. \end{remark}

-\Cref{prop:backdoor-for-abs} allows us to express the interventional sufficiency term of the CIB in terms of the encoder and the joint $p_{XYZ}$ as long as there is a set $Z$ which satisfies the backdoor criterion relative to $(X,Y)$.
+\Cref{prop:backdoor-for-abs} allows us to express the interventional sufficiency term of the CIB in terms of the encoder and the joint $p_{XYZ}$ as long as there is a set $Z$ (of observed variables) which satisfies the backdoor criterion relative to $(X,Y)$.
 The expression for $I_{c}(Y\mid \dop(T))$, and thus for the CIB, will have the same form in all such cases.
-From now on, we will assume that such a set $Z$ exists.
-Note that this imposes a restriction solely on the graph structure. \begin{assumption} A set of random variables $Z$ satisfying the backdoor criterion \citep{pearl2009causality} relative to $(X, Y)$ in the SCM $\mathfrak{C}$ can be conditioned on. \end{assumption}
+From now on, we will assume that such a set $Z$ is observed and thus can be conditioned on. \begin{assumption} A set of random variables $Z$ satisfying the backdoor criterion \citep{pearl2009causality} relative to $(X, Y)$ in the SCM $\mathfrak{C}$ is observed. \end{assumption}

 \Cref{assump:backdoor} is introduced for the sake of convenience and simplifying the algorithm.
 If violated, $p(y\mid \dop(t))$ may still be identifiable.
 In that case, one can make use of do-calculus \citep{peters2017elements} to obtain an expression for $p(y\mid \dop(x))$, and thus also for $p(y\mid \dop(t))$, which will hold for that specific causal graph.